Emad-Shamsaki/Emad-Shamsaki/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my Master Studies about Control Systems Engineering-Machin Learning
+- 🔭 I’m currently working on my Master Studies about Control Systems Engineering-Machine Learning
 - 👯 I’m looking to collaborate on Computer Vision and Machine Learning projects.
 - 📫 You can contact me via email: emad.shamsaki@studenti.unipd.it